Plan your event

 You may choose to host an event at your community center or historical society, at a public day or festival in your town, before Independence Day fireworks, in your backyard, or even at a fair.

-Apply for a Discussion Grant
+Apply for a Reading Frederick Douglass Grant

-Recipe for a Successful Communal Reading
+Recipe for a Successful Reading

-Step One: Choose a location.
+Step 1: Choose a location.
 We suggest that you read the speech at a local event or commemoration.
-Any number of places would make for a good reading, such as with the lunch crowd in a public place, at the public library, during a 4th of July family barbecue, before the local fireworks display, or at microphones set up on the steps of town hall.
+Any number of places would make for a good reading, such as with the lunch crowd in a public place, at the public library, during a 4th of July family barbecue, before the local fireworks display, or at microphones set up on the steps of the town hall.
 You could also work with a private group and use the speech as your book club’s monthly read, for example.

-Step Two: Come prepared.
+Step 2: Come prepared.
 The speech (edited for different lengths) is available below for download.
 Make copies for readers and audience members.
 If it is a large event, you may need to arrange for amplification, and depending on the location, you may need to get a permit from your town hall and/or arrange for wheelchair access and seating.
 If your event will include a moderated discussion, be sure to prepare for that.
 Local (community) colleges are great places to find discussion leaders, and Mass Humanities will fund a reasonable stipend for a humanities scholar to serve as a discussion leader.

-Step Three: Food and drink.
+Step 3: Food and drink.
 People talk more freely and happily if they can have something to eat and drink.
 If the event is public, oftentimes a local market (including the supermarket) is willing to donate cookies or fruit and lemonade.

-Step Four: Draw a crowd.
+Step 4: Draw a crowd.
 Invite locally well-known persons to introduce the event or start off the reading.
 Collaborate with other organizations so that you will have more attendees, more resources, and more publicity.
 (Consider if you will need a permit and/or amplification.)

 Alert Your State Reps

-Download various lengths of Frederick Douglass’ 4th of July Speech:
+Download various lengths of Frederick Douglass’ 4th of July speech.